top of page

 • get stuck on negative thoughts and have a hard time moving on.

-• struggle with adequately describing symptoms to the doctor.
+• struggle with adequately describing symptoms to the doctor. and/or family members and friends.

 • forget things in-between visits to the doctor.